February 1923

 McCarthy (2015), pg 118

-A section of Martin Medlar’s east Kilkenny anti-Treaty column attempts to ambush a pro-Treaty convoy at Shankill, near Paulstown, Co.
+A section of Martin Medlar’s east Kilkenny anti-Treaty column attempts to ambush a Free State convoy at Shankill, near Paulstown, Co.
 Kilkenny.
 However, the convoy is larger than expected and the resulting fighting leads to the death of one anti-Treaty volunteer, Patrick Barcoe, and to the capture of five anti-Treaty men.

 Walsh (2018), pg 225